Sreenija007/E-commerce/README.md

    - Predict ratings for all users and recommend **top N products** based on predictions.
    - **Evaluate model** using **RMSE (Root Mean Squared Error)**.

-🚀 **This project is for learning purposes and demonstrates the workings of recommendation systems.**